 First, cut the clutter by minimizing the text on your donation page.
 Users on this page don’t need to be educated.
 They’re already showing their intent to give by visiting this part of your site.
 So just focus on making it easy for them to do it!

 Remember, your data is your best friend; especially if you’re using PURLs in an email campaign.

 Pre-fill information that is already known about donors in your donation forms.
 There’s no need for them to enter their name and email address every time they give!

 Nonprofits that made the online giving process as easy as possible raised more in December.
-If you weren’t one of them, now is the time to simplify.
+If you weren’t one of them, now is the time to simplify!

 We’ve all heard the phrase work smarter, not harder.
-And we know people in development certainly work hard.
+And we know people in nonprofit development certainly work hard.

 It’s as simple as adding a few buttons and a line of text on your donation confirmation page.

 And you may have segments of your audience that really look forward to your appeal package each year.
 But it’s important to communicate with others in the channels they prefer.

 Consider directing donors who receive your print appeal to your online giving page with a slightly different URL for more accurate results.
 And attach UTM codes to donation page links that appear outside of your website.

-But if most of the traffic on your online donation page comes from other sources, you can probably cut down on how much mail you send.
+If you find most of the traffic to your online donation page comes from other sources, you can probably cut down on how much mail you send.
 This will free up some money that can go into other fundraising efforts, or directly towards your mission!